sbrow/skirmish/cmd/skir/README.md

 Card prints data for the given card to standard output.

 The -fmt flag can be used to alter the output format.
-The valid formats are: "xml", "string", and "ue".
+The valid formats are: "string", "ue", and "xml".

 ### Query the database
 Usage: